SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 TOP

-TUNE THE RIGGING ON THE WATER (Summer 2021)
+SET THE RIGGING TENSION ON THE WATER, (Summer 2021).

 After setting the mast straight and adjusting the rigging tension we motored the length of the lake over flat water to Panache's slip.
 The rig adjustments were "tweaked" in the slip later that day using the Loos PT-1 tension gauge at right.